sdziallas/comp55/docs/labs/10-Timer.md

 every X milliseconds.
 You end up specifying how often you want a timer to wake up.
 From an analogy standpoint, it's very much like a repeating alarm.
+Since a ```Timer``` is a class, to create one of these alarms, we have to follow three steps.

+## The Three Step Checklist Reference

-Since a ```Timer``` is a class, to create one of these alarms, we have to follow three steps.  **Please read these steps and use this as a reference, we'll go through the actual steps later in the lab.**
+Anytime you create a timer, you'll need to do these three steps.  **Please read these steps and use this as a reference, we'll go through the actual steps later in the lab.**

 ### 1. Create a timer object